polyipseity/information/general/materialized view.md

 To run the above algorithm manually, we can use {{a benefit table with the column headers being the _n_-th choice and row headers being the possible views to materialize}}.
 Fill in the benefit table from {{left to right, with advancing one column representing choosing one more view}}.
 When a view is selected, there is {{no need to further calculate its benefit (or an alternative heuristic function) in subsequent columns}}.
 Calculate the benefit {{with reference to the graph of relations between a set of views earlier}}.
 On completing an column, {{the view with the most benefit is selected}}.

 In details, when calculating the benefit for a view to be materialized, only consider {{the (direct and indirect) children of the view}}.
-For each considered child, find {{the least costly (direct or indirect) parent view that is materialized}}.
+For each considered child, find {{the least costly (direct or indirect) parent view that is already materialized}}.
 Then, compare {{it to the new view to be materialized}}.
 If {{the new view is more costly}}, then {{the benefit for that child is 0}}.
 Otherwise, {{the benefit for that child is the difference in cost}}.
 Finally, the benefit of materializing that view is {{the sum of all benefits for each individual child}}.

 > [!examples] benefit table example
 >